AomineKKL/Cardiovascular_Disease_Prediction_using_ML/README.md

 ## Dataset

-The dataset contains 70,000 records with 12 features that can be used to predict the presence or absence of cardiovascular disease in a patient.
+The dataset contains some of the records with 12 features that can be used to predict the presence or absence of cardiovascular disease in a patient.
 The dataset features include age, gender, blood pressure, smoking status, alcohol intake, and other medical conditions.
 The target variable for this project is a binary variable indicating the presence or absence of cardiovascular disease.

 ## Project Goal